 But on Saturday, October 27, it wasn’t a military general or political leader who nearly upended that delicate world balance and set off World War III.
 It was the aurora borealis.

-I first came across this story as a passing mention in Skunk Works by Ben Rich and Leo Janos.
-The full story is fascinating, and it’s over on Discover’s blog The Crux.
+I first came across this story as a passing mention in Skunk Works by Ben Rich and Leo Janos, and Michael Dobbs goes into a great deal of detail in One Minute to Midnight.
+The full story is fascinating, and my retelling is over on Discover’s blog The Crux.